discoproject/disco/doc/howto/jobpack.rst

 The :term:`job pack` contains all the information needed for creating a running a Disco :term:`job`.

+The first time any :term:`task` of a job executes on a Disco node, the job pack for the job is retrieved from the master, and :ref:`jobhome` is unzipped into a job-specific directory.

 .. seealso:: The Python :class:`disco.job.JobPack` class.

 File format::